WoodWing/digital-editor-mathml/readme.md

 # WoodWing Digital Editor - MathML sample component
-Using the MathML component a user can embed scientific equation defined in MathML
+Using the MathML component a user can insert scientific equations into a WoodWing Digital Article

 ![MathML in action](https://github.com/WoodWing/digital-editor-mathml/blob/master/digital-editor-mathml.gif "MathML in action")